What is Brazilian Blowout?

 Brazilian Blowout: Before & After

-Here are a few photos of before-and-after results of customers who used the Brazilian Blowout.
+Here are a few photos of the before-and-after results of customers who used the Brazilian Blowout.
 Frizzy, unruly and tangled hair became sleek, smooth and shiny when flat-ironed.

 However, as with any chemical straightening process, there are shortcomings.
 Let’s have a more conclusive look at the pros and cons of the Brazilian Blowout Method.